caarlos0/codecon-2025/slides.md

 ![right 140%](./seen-things.gif)

-^ we love flexible software. spreadsheets. the more flexible, the crazier it gets, and as a maintainer, you'll get insane tickets that you'll have to understand if you want to help your user. so, think hard about it. each new knob you add in combination with all the other knobs already there. i've seen things my friends... my learnings on simplicity are a bit more straightforward maybe: its easy talk on new, small software, almost impossible to avoid in old, big software. you keep adding things, you have users now, so you can't always do it the best way because it might be a breaking change, so things get complicated. you will end up with some accidental complexity as the scope creeps in. the real hard task there is to find balance. scope, simplicity, flexibility, and avoiding breaking changes.
+^ we love flexible software. spreadsheets is a good example. the more flexible, the crazier it gets, and as a maintainer, you'll get insane tickets that you'll have to understand if you want to help your user. so, think hard about it. each new knob you add in combination with all the other knobs already there. i've seen things... my learnings on simplicity are a bit more straightforward maybe: its easy talk on new, small software, almost impossible to avoid in old, big software, in the long run. you keep adding things, you have users now, so you can't always do it the best way because it might be a breaking change, or take too long, so things get complicated. you will end up with some accidental complexity as the scope creeps in. the real hard task there is to find balance between scope, simplicity, flexibility, and avoiding breaking changes. listen to your gut, its right most of the time. reflect on things, don't be too reactive.

 ---